 I’ve made a few percussion based sample sets which are in both Maschine and Kontakt format, Kontakt is great for many things but Maschine really excels for drums obviously.
 I like the way you can quickly build really quite disparate drum kits, sequence short loops and then drag the directly onto your DAW timeline.

 I spend a lot of time thinking about sounds and looking for new ways of making new ones.
-My whole kitchen wall is one large chalk board covered in ideas that pop into my head that I don’t want to forget.
+My whole kitchen wall is one large chalkboard covered in ideas that pop into my head that I don’t want to forget.
 The fantastic thing about sampling is that you can create impossible instruments, that make sounds that can’t possibly exist in the wild from harmless things that do already exist.
 I experiment with sound producing ideas and sometimes really exciting things happen that send me on a little journey of discovery.

-My ‘cloud’ series ( viola and cello so far) uses the idea of playing stringed instruments with unlikely bows, in this case rough garden twine.
+My ‘cloud’ series ( viola and cello so far) uses the idea of playing stringed instruments with unlikely bows, in this case, rough garden twine.
 Again I spent weeks individually bowing every note with a 10metre length of twine, a Heath Robinson series of pulleys, a retractable dog lead and a fishing reel.

 Which are your personal favourites and why?

-I’ve recently been experimenting with the idea of wavetables by making long ones out of unlikely sources, the first fruits of this has been the Flutter EP which is a kind of weird hybrid electric piano that does amazing things and makes really nice sounds.
+I’ve recently been experimenting with the idea of wavetables by making long ones out of unlikely sources, the first fruits of this have been the Flutter EP which is a kind of weird hybrid electric piano that does amazing things and makes really nice sounds.
 There are more really exciting things on the way that use this idea.

 Where does the inspiration come from when deciding what to create for a sample pack?